gdbots/ncr-bundle-php/README.md

           # than the automatic handling would provide
           'acme:user':
             index_name: members # default is "default"
-            type_name: member # defaults to message of qname, i.e. "user" in this example
             mapper_class: Acme\Ncr\Search\Elastica\UserMapper

 # typically these would be in services.yml file.